AndyMc3000/ci-ms3-pool-club/README.md

 Following on from the tasks decided upon in the Structure Plane, the Skeleton Plane is defined as follows; "..
 The skeleton is designed to optimize the arrangement of these elements (such as the placement of buttons, tabs, photos's and blocks of text) for maximum effect and efficiency..".

-With this in mind the following wireframes were created to detail the layout of the website pages and individual sections/containers.
-Please click the following links to view these wireframes.
+With this in mind I created the below wireframes, to detail the layout of the website pages and individual sections/containers etc. Due to the number of pages involved, I created multiple and split them into groups.
+I created 2 wireframes for the Homepage and the pages directly linked from the Homapgae.
+I created 2 wireframes for the Player Homepage and the pages directly linked from the Player Homepage.
+And I created 2 wireframes for the Admin Homepage and the pages directly linked from the Admin Homepage.
+Please click on the the links below to view these wireframes.

 ##### Wireframes #####
 * Wireframes for the Homepage and related pages;